Althéa Laurin: Career

 Laurin made her debut internationally in 2016.
 The following year, she won the European Taekwondo Junior Championships in Larnaca and then the gold medal at the 2018 Junior World Championship in Hammamet.
 She made her Olympic debut representing France at the 2020 Summer Olympics at 19 years old.

 She was selected for the 2020 Summer Olympics – Women's +67 kg where she defeated the Mexican fighter Briseida Acosta in the opening round and Olympic champion Zheng Shuyin in the second round.
 She lost against Milica Mandic and overcame Aminata Traoré in the repechage to secure a bronze Olympic medal.

 She won the gold medal in her event at the 2022 European Taekwondo Championships held in Manchester, United Kingdom.

 She won the bronze medal in the women's +67 kg event at the 2022 Mediterranean Games held in Oran, Algeria.

 In 2023, Laurin won the gold medal in the women's middleweight event at the World Taekwondo Championships held in Baku, Azerbaijan.
 She defeated Rebecca McGowan of Great Britain in her gold medal match.

 In July 2023, she ranked number one in both world and Olympic rankings with a total of 477 points.

+In June 2026 she was banned from competition for twenty months due to three whereabouts failures within twelve months, with all results from September 2025 expunged.
+Laurin blamed the missed drug tests on a faulty intercom at her home.
+The ban runs until October 9, 2027.